shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

 ./utilities/ovs-dpctl [eal] -- [options] command [switch] [args...]
 ```

-The EAL parameters are fully documented in the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][intel-dpdkgsg].
+The EAL parameters are fully documented in the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg].
 For information on the remainder of the parameters/options, see the documentation for the standard `ovs-dpctl` - available [here][ovs-man-dpctl], in the included manpages for the application, or via the `--help` option like so:

 ```bash
 ./utilities/ovs-dpctl [eal] -- --help